dupgit/sauvegarde/README.md

 ## License

-This is free software an real open source as GPLv3 is used for this collection of programs.
+This is free software and real open source as GPLv3 is used for this collection of programs.
 Feel free to contibute and/or give help to the projects used here (see dependencies section below).